Asim Munir: Foreign policy

 Munir's foreign policy, or "the Munir doctrine", has been described as trying to shift away from the traditional choice between the United States and China as a primary geopolitical partner, and centred around three key points: to have a softer image of Pakistan, to transform it into a regional middle power, especially as a security actor, and to prioritize geoeconomics over geopolitics.

 He has been critical of Pakistan's neighbours, arguing that Afghanistan did not support Pakistan's admission to the United Nations following independence and has historically supported the insurgency in Balochistan.
 Regarding India, he stated that "India has not reconciled with the concept of Pakistan, then how can we reconcile with them?"

 "Pakistan first" policy

 Munir is described as having a "Pakistan first" policy, taking a defensive stance against many of Pakistan's adversaries.
 After the 2024 Iran–Pakistan border skirmishes, Munir reiterated that Pakistan would respond to such altercations, stating that "You [Iran] cannot backstab us, and if you do, you will get a befitting reply."

-In October 2023, Munir highlighted the importance of national security while discussing the imminent deportation of illegal immigrants, including an estimated 1.7 million Afghan nationals.
+In October 2023, Munir highlighted the importance of national security while discussing the imminent deportation of illegal immigrants, including an estimated 1.7 million illegal Afghan nationals.

 He has also stated that Pakistan should be prioritised over Afghanistan, even stating that "when it comes to the safety and security of every single Pakistani, the whole of Afghanistan can be damned."